-Trust fund Role Trustee Trust fund Trustor Trust Beneficiary Trustee Trust No. 232246 created on November 3, 2006 Banco Nacional de Mexico, S.A., a member entity of Grupo Financiero Banamex Primary beneficiary: Each of the preferred holders of each issue.
-Second beneficiary: CFE HSBC México, S.A., Grupo Financiero HSBC Trust No. 411 created on August 6, 2009 Banco Nacional de Mexico, S.A., a member entity of Grupo Financiero Banamex Primary beneficiary: Each of the preferred holders of each issue.
+Trust fund Role Trustee Trust lund Trust lund Trustor Trust Beneficiary Trustee Trust No. 232246 created on November 3, 2006 Banco Nacional de Mexico, S.A., a member entity of Grupo Financiero Banamex Primary beneficiary: Each of the preferred holders of each issue.
+Second beneficiary: CFE HSBC México, S.A., Grupo Financiero HSBC

+Trust fund Role of CFE Trustee

+Tust lulla Trustor Trust Beneficiary Tustee

+Trust No. 411 created on August 6, 2009 Banco Nacional de Mexico, S.A., a member entity of Grupo Financiero Banamex Primary beneficiary: Each of the preferred holders of each issue.
 Second beneficiary: CFE Banamex

-As of June 30, 2023 and December 31, 2022, available funds in trust No. 232246 amount to \$8,821.
+As of September 30, 2023 and December 31, 2022, available funds in trust No. 232246 amount to \$8,821.

-2 Legal nature

-- 2.1 In conformity with the Federal Public Administration Act, none of the trusts are considered Public Trusts with the status of an "entity", pursuant to the following: - a.
+- 2 Legal nature - 2.1 In conformity with the Federal Public Administration Act, none of the trusts are considered Public Trusts with the status of an "entity", pursuant to the following: - a.
 In six of the Trusts, CFE is not a Trustor in their creation. - b.
 The four remaining trusts do not have an organic structure similar to the state-owned entities that comprise them as "entities" in terms of the Law. - 2.2 The SHCP has maintained a record for purposes of the Federal Budget and Financial Responsibility Law, of 4 (four) of the Trusts, due to the allocation of federal funds or the contribution of land owned by CFE where the works will be carried out.